 Staff may implement these or other strategies to address Level One behaviors:

+- 1. Teacher/Staff member discussion, informal counseling of student(s)

-- 1. Phone contact with parent(s)/Conference - 2.
-Recess Detention-Grade appropriate
+- 2. Phone contact with parent(s)

+- 3. Conference

+- 4. Discipline Report to Administration

+- 5. Recess Detention- Grade appropriate